dwarbler/venezia/README.md

 cd venezia
 ```

 [uv](https://docs.astral.sh/uv/) is used for package management and build system.
-If you are using uv, you can install the dependencies with `uv install`.
+If you are using uv, you can install the dependencies with `uv venv`.
 Otherwise, you can install them with `pip install pyproject.toml`.

 To run the CLI, you can use `uv run main.py` or `python -m src.main`.